 Portfolio Positioning – Asset Allocation & Sector Considerations

-Our Parting Thoughts and 2018 Market Outlook
+Our Parting Thoughts and our Mid Year 2018 Market Outlook

-- Covered Call and other Options Strategies
+- Covered Call, Put Write and other Equity Complement Strategies

 - Non-traditional long-duration yield vehicles in the private investment realm that exhibit less correlation with the broader public equity markets.